Students are required to be thoroughly familiar with the policies stated below.

 Failing a Course and Deficiencies

 When a student falls behind in course credits because of a failure or course withdrawal, they have a deficiency.
-Deficiencies can be made up only by courses taken after the deficiencies have been incurred.
-Thus, for example, Advanced Placement credits may not be used to make up deficiencies.
+Deficiencies are typically made up by courses taken after the deficiencies have been incurred; however students may petition the Committee on Academic Standing to make up a course deficiency due to failure or withdrawal with a previously-completed extra graded fifth course taken at Williams.
+Please note, this excludes an extra graded fourth course taken fall 2020/spring 21.

 A deficiency incurred in the fall term must be made up before the start of the following academic year.
 A deficiency incurred in the spring semester must be made up prior to the start of the following spring semester.
 A student may, in consultation with the Dean’s Office, petition the Committee on Academic Standing with an alternate plan.